lsds/sgx-lkl/docs/Incompatibilities.md

 This involves encrypting a page, removing it from the enclave, and providing a different page, which is then decrypted and validated.
 This process takes tens of thousands of cycles.

-Any workload that does not fix into the EPC will incur a significant (often a factor of ten) slowdown as a result of EPC swapping overheads.
+Any workload that does not fit into the EPC will incur a significant (often a factor of ten) slowdown as a result of EPC swapping overheads.
 In the most recent shipping SGX hardware, such as the Coffee Lake Xeons in the Azure DCv2 VMs, the EPC is 256MiB, shared between all SGX enclaves.
 On older hardware, the EPC is 128MiB.